matrix-org/matrix-spec-proposals/specification/modules/search.rst

 ``room_events``
 ~~~~~~~~~~~~~~~

-This category covers all events in rooms that the user has joined.
-The search
+This category covers all events that the user is allowed to see, including
-is performed on certain keys of certain event types.
+events in rooms that they have left.
+The search is performed on certain keys of
+certain event types.

 The supported keys to search over are: